 RhinoHyd is an easy to learn and use plug-in module.
 Ship analysis is quickly performed with results plotted in graphs that may be copied to the clipboard.
 The raw data results may also be copied and pasted directly into a spreadsheet for further analysis.
 RhinoScript programmers may also program their own analysis by using the exposed RhinoHyd stability and curves of form functions.

-For more information regarding product features and operation, see the screen shots link on this web site and download the user's manual from the downloads page.
+For more information regarding product features and operation, download the user's manual or demonstration program from the downloads page.

 RhinoHyd 5.1 : $149.95